alexle/alexle.github.com/posts/gpo.markdown

 title: GPO!
 date: 03-08-2011
 image: /static/alex_gpo.jpg
-meta: alex le alexander google page one gpo exist in google universe
+meta: Google Page One!
+I now exist in the Google Universe.
 ---

 The day has finally come.
 I now exist in the google universe.